📌 Overview

 select * from posts where id IN (?);

-What else needed to change?
+Besides the query changes, what else needed to change?

 New Database Configuration